Angina (Chest Pain)

 angina

-Angina is chest pain or discomfort caused when your heart muscle doesn't get enough oxygen-rich blood.
-It may feel like pressure or squeezing in your chest.
-The discomfort also can occur in your shoulders, arms, neck, jaw, abdomen or back.
-Angina pain may even feel like indigestion.
-In addition, some people don’t feel any pain but have other symptoms like shortness of breath or fatigue.
-If these symptoms are due to a lack of oxygen to the heart muscle, it’s called an “anginal equivalent.”
+Angina is chest pain or discomfort due to your heart muscle not getting enough oxygen-rich blood.
+It can feel like pressure or squeezing in your chest.
+It may spread to your shoulders, arms, neck, jaw, abdomen or back.
+Sometimes, angina feels like an upset stomach.
+Some people don’t feel pain but have shortness of breath or fatigue.

-Angina usually happens because one or more of the coronary arteries is narrowed or blocked, also called ischemia.
+Angina usually happens because one or more of the coronary arteries is narrowed or blocked.
+This is called ischemia.

-Angina can also be a symptom of coronary microvascular disease (MVD).
-This is heart disease that affects the heart’s smallest coronary arteries and is more likely to affect women than men.
+Angina can also be a symptom of coronary microvascular disease.
+This heart disease affects the smallest arteries in the heart.
+It is more likely to affect women than men.
 Learn more about angina in women.

-If you’re at risk for heart disease or coronary artery disease, you’re also at risk for angina.
-The major risk factors for heart disease and coronary artery disease include:
+If you’re at risk for heart disease or coronary artery disease (CAD), you’re also at risk for angina.
+The major risk factors for angina include:

 Diagnosis

-All chest pain should be checked out by a health care professional.
-He or she will want to find out if it's angina and if it is, whether the angina is stable or unstable.
-If it's unstable, you may need emergency medical treatment to try to prevent a heart attack.
+You should have a health care professional check out all chest pain.
+They will want to find out if it’s angina.
+If it is, they will want to know if the angina is stable or unstable.
+If it’s unstable, you may need emergency medical treatment to try to prevent a heart attack.

-Your health care professional will also ask you a series of questions to rule out the most critical or life-threatening possibilities.
-Think ahead so you can provide as much information as possible.
-Here are some questions you might be asked:
+Your health care professional will also ask questions to rule out critical or life-threatening causes for your pain.
+Think ahead so you can give as much information as possible.
+Some questions you might be asked:

-• On a scale of 1 (mild) to 10 (critical), what is your level of discomfort?
+• On a scale of 1 (mild) to 10 (critical), what is your level of pain?

-• What behavior(s) provoke the pain?
+• What behavior(s) cause the pain?
 Physical activity?
 Eating?

 Print our Angina Log to keep track of your angina symptoms.